Editor’s note: Legendary Muhammad Ali passed away on June 3, 2016 at the age of 74.

-To his daughter the world’s greatest athlete, three times heavyweight champion, Muhammad Ali, is simply known as Daddy.
+To his daughter the world’s greatest athlete, three times heavyweight champion, Muhammad Ali (1942-2016), was simply known as Daddy.
 In her heartfelt tribute, More Than A Hero, Hana Ali shares the life lessons she has learned from her dad, and offers an intensely personal look at one of the most revered men on the face of the earth.
 The book serves as an inspirational reminder that we can all achieve greatness.
 Here are a few wonderful stories from his life.

 The following incident took place when Muhammad Ali’s daughters arrived at his home wearing clothes that were not modest.
 Says Hanna:

 “If memory serves me correctly, I was wearing a little white tank top and a short black skirt.
 I had never before worn such revealing clothing while in my father’s presence.
 When we finally arrived, the chauffeur escorted my younger sister, Laila, and me up to my father’s suite.
 As usual, he was hiding behind the door waiting to scare us.
 We exchanged many hugs and kisses as we could possibly give in one day.

 “My father took a good look at us.
 Then he sat me down on his lap and said something that I will never forget.
 He looked me straight in the eyes and said:

 ‘Hana, everything that God made valuable in the world is covered and hard to get to.
 Where do you find diamonds?
 Deep down in the ground, covered and protected.
 Where do you find pearls?
 Deep down at the bottom of the ocean, covered up and protected in a beautiful shell.
 Where do you find gold?
 Way down in the mine, covered over with layers and layers of rock.
 You’ve got to work hard to get to them’.